joydddd/VE401-2021SP-notes/rc2-Mar11/rc2-Mar11.md

 #### ==Geometric Distribution==  ==$X \sim \operatorname{Geom}(p)$.==

-Getting the first success on the xth Bernuolli trail:
+Getting the first success on the xth Bernoulli trail:

 Let $S$ be a sample space and
 $$